 Laundries are often overlooked.
 You created a stunning laundry room at Long Jetty – one you ‘loved walking past’.
 Featuring louvre windows, Moroccan-style tiles and a wooden hanging rail for drying delicates, what are your favourite features of the space?

 It makes sense that a room that you use every day be a space that evokes happiness.
 I love the simplicity of this laundry.
 The Moroccan-style concrete tiles are definitely the hero in the room for me, but I loved how practical the oak hanging rail is – such a simple addition to any laundry that can easily be done by any DIY-er.

 What is the key is to making a laundry practical?

 Adequate storage is a big one.
-Tall storage cupboards are perfect for hiding away broom, mops and vacuums.
-A power point in this cupboard is a really practical little inclusion for charging stick vacuums.
-Ideally room to store a clothes hanger away when not being used and a fold out ironing board is always a nice little luxury.
-A deep tub and tap that rotates for ease of soaking/filling buckets and washing larger household items is always helpful.
+Tall storage cupboards are perfect for hiding away brooms, mops and vacuums.
+A powerpoint in this cupboard is a really practical little inclusion for charging stick vacuums.
+Ideally, room to store a clothes hanger away when not being used and a fold-out ironing board is always a nice little luxury.
+A deep tub and tap that rotates for ease of soaking/filling buckets and washing larger household items are always helpful.